nerds-odd-e/doughnut/README.md

   - [GitHub Discussions](https://github.com/nerds-odd-e/doughnut/discussions) for product ideas/features,
   - [GitHub Issues](https://github.com/nerds-odd-e/doughnut/issues) for reporting issues or bugs, OR
   - [doughnut gitter.im](https://gitter.im/Odd-e-doughnut/community)
-- FOSS style; Fork and submit Github PR.
+- FOSS style; Fork and submit GitHub PR.
   - Please keep the PR small and on only one topic
   - The code need to come with tests